 - Web analytics is the most commonly used tool for measuring key performance indicators.
 Google Analytics can track all types of data.
 Google Analytics can track website performance, new customers, sales patterns, etc.

 - It can also be measured through the Snapshot card.
 This card can display approximately 5 metrics.
-Snapshot card is considered one of the best ways to get quick access to all the information that it actually needs.
+A snapshot card is considered one of the best ways to get quick access to all the information that it actually needs.

 - It can state the revenue required in the ongoing period, the prediction for revenue for a month, how the company is performing against its targets, last month’s performance, and the previous year’s performance for the same time frame.

 - Another important tool is the report card.
 The company can review its report card from time to time to measure its key performance indicators.
 The report card will help the company in assessing various important measures like ROI, productivity, etc.